 The purpose of this curriculum is to produce competent entry-level Paramedics who can provide the highest level of out-of-hospital care.
-Upon completion of the program EMT Intermediates will be eligible for National Registry testing and certification.
-This credential leads to Paramedic licensure or certification in Virginia and most other states.
+This route to paramedic certification is only available to nationally registered AEMTs and RNs.

 Program Learning Outcomes

 Upon successful completion, students will be able to:

 - Perform current techniques in pre-hospital emergency care to include signs and symptoms of illness, injuries, medical emergencies, appropriate medical techniques, and ambulance operations.